 Waikiki is home to many high-end stores such as Gucci and Tiffany and Co.
 You will also find the popular ABC stores and almost everything in between.

 Even though it’s crowded, you’ll want to check out the world-famous Waikiki Beach.
-The Waikiki Aquarium and Honolulu Zoo are often overlooked but are well worth visiting, especially if you’re exploring the island with children.
+The Waikiki Aquarium is often overlooked but is well worth visiting, especially if you’re exploring the island with children.

 You’ll also want to make sure you check out the best restaurants in Waikiki.